1938 Dalfram dispute

-The Dalfram dispute of 1938 (15 November 1938 to 21 January 1939) was a political industrial dispute at Port Kembla, New South Wales, protesting the export of pig iron from Australia to Japan during the Second Sino-Japanese War.
-It became famous for providing the nickname of Pig Iron Bob to Attorney General Robert Menzies, later to serve as Prime Minister.
+The Dalfram dispute of 1938 (15 November 1938 – 21 January 1939) was a political industrial dispute at Port Kembla, New South Wales, Australia protesting the export of pig iron from Australia to Japan during the Second Sino-Japanese War.
+It became famous for providing the nickname of Pig Iron Bob to Attorney General Robert Menzies, later Prime Minister.

 Pig iron for Japan

-In November 1938 wharf labourers, members of the Waterside Workers' Federation of Australia, refused to load pig iron onto the steamship SS Dalfram headed for Japan.
+In November 1938, wharf labourers, members of the Waterside Workers' Federation of Australia, led by Ted Roach, refused to load pig iron onto the steamship SS Dalfram headed for Japan.
 The ship was chartered by Mitsui to supply the Japan Steel Works Ltd in Kobe, a part of a contract for 300,000 tons of pig-iron.
 The Japan Steel Works was producing military materials for the undeclared war in China.

-The dispute followed the Japanese Massacre in Nanking in 1937 during Japan's military expansion into China.
+The dispute followed the Japanese Massacre in Nanjing in 1937 during Japan's military expansion into China.

 The Australian Council of Trade Unions in October 1937 called for a boycott of Japanese goods and an embargo on the export of iron to Japan in response to the Japanese aggression.
 Trade unions and many workers argued that the pig iron would be used in bombs and munitions in the invasion of China and articulated that they may also be used against Australia.

-The Dalfram wasn't the first protest against Japanese militarism.
+The Dalfram was not the first protest against Japanese militarism.
 In Newcastle during October 1937 Chinese crew deserted the British steamer, SS Silksworth, in protest against the Japanese seizure of all major seaports in China.
 Sanctuary was given to the Chinese seamen by labour activists.
 After their successful protest they returned to the ship only when they were promised disembarkation at Singapore.
-During 1937 the slogan ’No Scrap for the Jap’ started appearing on wharves and union offices around Australia.
+During 1937, the slogan "No Scrap for the Jap" started appearing on wharves and union offices around Australia.

 Fremantle waterside workers refused to load supplies on a Japanese whaling vessel in September 1937.
-In October 1937 Sydney waterside workers walked off the Tamon Maru when they learned that scrap iron was on board and destined for Japan.
+In October 1937, Sydney waterside workers walked off the Tamon Maru when they learned that scrap iron was on board and destined for Japan.
 That month the Waterside Workers' Federation were successful in getting support from the ACTU in organising an embargo or boycott of Japanese imports and exports.
 Other bans were applied in Port Adelaide, Hobart and Brisbane.

 But it was the coercive conditions of the Transport Workers Act 1928, better known by the workers as the Dog Collar Act, that motivated caution in industrial action by the union movement of the time.

 The dispute highlighted a clear contradiction in Australian Foreign policy towards Japanese military expansion and aggression.
 In May 1938 the Joseph Lyons Government announced the embargo of iron ore from Yampi Sound in Western Australia to Japan, citing that there were only limited quantities that were needed for local production.
 There were no moves to stop the export of pig iron and scrap metal to Japan.